Alexis211/kogata/README.md

 ### Monolithic design

-I would have liked to do a microkernel, but the necessity for asynchronous communication makes it much more difficult to code, and contradicts the goal of having simple and straightforward code.
+I would have liked to have more of a client/server architecture (microkernel-like), but the necessity for asynchronous communication makes it much more difficult to code, and contradicts the goal of having simple and straightforward code.

 ### Emphasis on code quality and reliability